-US Navy: Hefty salvage system not required in probe of fatal Titan implosion
+US Coast Guard will lead investigation of Titan implosion with help from Canada, France, UK

 The Royal Canadian Mounted Police also announced Saturday that they are studying the circumstances that led to the Titan deaths to decide whether a full investigation is warranted.
 That full probe will only take place if it appears criminal, federal or provincial law may have been broken, officials said.

-It was not entirely clear who would have the authority to lead what is sure to be a complex investigation involving several countries.
 OceanGate Expeditions, the company that owned and operated the Titan, is based in the U.S. but the submersible was registered in the Bahamas.
-OceanGate is based in Everett, Washington, but closed when the Titan was found.
+OceanGate is based in Everett, Washington, but it closed when the Titan was found.
 Meanwhile, the Titan’s mother ship, the Polar Prince, was from Canada, and those killed were from England, Pakistan, France, and the U.S.

-The National Transportation Safety Board said Friday that the U.S. Coast Guard has declared the loss of the Titan submersible to be a “major marine casualty” and the Coast Guard will lead the investigation.

-The Coast Guard has not confirmed that it will take the lead.

 The deep-sea investigations promise to be long and painstaking.
 How the overall investigation will proceed is complicated by the fact that the world of deep-sea exploration is not well-regulated.